layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 ```

-(The structure of the grammar language looks like JSON, but please not that while it is similar, it is **NOT** in JSON format.)
+(The structure of the grammar language looks like JSON, but please note that while it is similar, it is **NOT** in JSON format.)

-Looking at this example, it can be noted, that a grammar defines a hierarchical structure of elements, of which each can be of different types and structures themselves.
+Looking at this example, it can be noted that a grammar defines a hierarchical structure of elements, of which each can be of different types and structures themselves.

-In the above the parser initially identifies three types of elements:
+In the above, the parser initially identifies three types of elements:

 * Header
 * Detail